refIekt/refIekt.github.io/docs/getting-started.md

   prepend Reflekt
 ```

-In practice you will need to skip certain actions from being simulated, to prevent duplicate data from being rendered to the screen or saved to the database.
+However you should skip certain actions from being simulated, to prevent duplicate data from being rendered to the screen or saved to the database.

 **Next:** [Skipping actions](/docs/skipping-actions)